aregsar/aregsarblog/about.md

 In the past I have developed software for organizations as diverse as America Online, Autobytel and Walt Disney.

-I use functional programming, object oriented programming and domain driven design principles while coding in C#, PHP and Javascript to help teams build reliable software.
+I use functional programming, object oriented programming and domain driven design principles while coding in C#, PHP, Python and Javascript to help teams build reliable software.

 ## My web development stack